 The Center for Judaic, Holocaust and Peace Studies supports on- and off-campus student research.
-Recent support ranges from financial support of research trips to archives in the U.S. to advice and support for research endeavors in the fields of Judaic, Holocaust and Peace Studies in Israel.
-Students who have received support from the Center include:
+Recent assistance ranges from financial support of research trips to archives in the U.S., Poland, and Germany to Center-supported student presentations at the Beth David Synagogue in Greensboro, NC.
+Students who are working with the Center and/or have received support include:

 Eric Dollar is a senior and History BA major, as well as a minor in Judaic, Holocaust, and Peace Studies.
 He transferred to ASU in 2015 from Rowan-Cabarrus Community College.
 He is working on skilled forced laborers during the Holocaust, specifically at the Sachsenhausen concentration camp and the Volkswagen factory in the early 1940s.
 Thanks to the support of the JHP Program and the Center, he was able to conduct research at archives in Germany in Poland during Spring Break in 2017.